Taylor Sheesh: Career

 In September 2023, Sheesh was the subject of a featurette on an episode of Good Morning America, a US morning television program.
 In an interview with Vulture, Coronel said that he makes the Taylor Sheesh shows free or affordable "as much as possible", with sponsorships offered by the hosting mall and a few brands.
 Food and unofficial merchandise from small businesses in the Philippines are also sold in the shows.
 Sheesh stated that people recognize him in public areas even when he is not in drag.
 Sheesh told The Guardian that her performances are "not for clout or fame but to celebrate [Swift's] music".

 In February 2024, Sheesh attended the Eras Tour in Tokyo, Japan.
 She was interviewed by the Australian radio channel SBS Filipino on February 14, wherein she confirmed that she is set to headline the Errors Tour—a free concert at Federation Square in Melbourne, Australia, on February 16, 2024, marking Sheesh's first international show in tribute to Swift.
 Around 9,000 attended the concert.
-On February 17, Sheesh appeared on Australian breakfast program Today.
-She delivered four performances in Singapore, the Southeast Asian stop of the Eras Tour, in March 2024, and facilitated the boarding announcement for Cebu Pacific flight 5J1989, named in honor of 1989, Swift's fifth studio album, bound for Singapore.
+On February 17, Sheesh appeared on the Australian breakfast program Today.
+She delivered four performances in Singapore, the sole Southeast Asian stop of the Eras Tour, in March 2024, and facilitated the boarding announcement for Cebu Pacific flight 5J1989, named in honor of 1989, Swift's fifth studio album, bound for Singapore.

 In April 2024, Sheesh was physically assaulted by a male audience member during a concert in Bayambang, Pangasinan.
 It sparked renewed calls for the passage of an anti-discrimination bill that would protect members of the LGBTQ community from harassment and violence in the Philippines.
 Bayambang Mayor Niña Jose-Quiambao condemned the assault on her social media.
 Sheesh urged the Congress of the Philippines to pass the SOGIE bill (Sexual Orientation and Gender Identity and Expression Equality Bill).

+In 2026, Sheesh was announced as one of the 12 drag queens contending in the season 4 of Drag Race Philippines, hosted by Filipino actor and drag queen Paolo Ballesteros.